karrot-dev/35c3-foodsaving-talk/index.md

 </div>

 ???
+There are many design decisions in Karrot that I would like to talk about.
+But there's not enough time in this talk, so I will just highlight a three topics.

-Another interesting topic is how users become group members and how roles in the group evolve.
+First: how users become group members and how roles in the group evolve?

 - you apply to join group
 - group members interview you
-- your accept rules, you come to a real-life meeting
+- you come to a real-life meeting
-- group member accepts your application
+- group accepts your application
 - you are newcomer
-- you do pickups, meet people, give feedback

-Newcomers have only limited rights until they gained the trust of other group members.
+- you do pickups, meet people, give feedback<br>Newcomers have only limited rights until they gained the trust of other group members.
 - others trust you
 - you gain editing rights
 - you set up new co-operations and drive the group forward